taperinstruments/siphon-select/README.md

 ### 5. Handle the initial case

 If the user has previously granted permission, we can request access immediately.
 We'll need to be aware that device preferences are recalled when the `select` element is initially rendered.
 To ensure the correct device is requested, we'll need to wait for the `select` to be ready.
-So putting this al together:
+So putting this all together:

 ```js
 let stream